TABLE OF CONTENTS

 Terms of Access and Use

-The Adolf and Gertrude Philippsborn Papers are open to all users.
+The Adolf and Gertrude Phillipsborn Papers are open to all users.
 The original manuscript collection is available in the Barrows-Loebelson Reading Room of the Jacob Rader Marcus Center of the American Jewish Archives.

 Property and Literary Rights

 Property rights are held by the American Jewish Archives.
-Literary rights are retained by Adolf and Gertrude Philippsborn and his heirs.
+Literary rights are retained by Adolf and Gertrude Phillipsborn and his heirs.
 Literary rights may also be retained by specific creators of materials.

 Questions concerning rights should be addressed to the Executive Director of the American Jewish Archives.
 For more information see the American Jewish Archives copyright information webpage.